ramenguy99/xpg/ROADMAP.md

           ported / included as the layer mechanism
     - [ ] Would be nice to have optional features and check if they are supported later.
 Not clear what's easiest way to do this.
           And how to handle priorities / scores.
+        - [ ] Make use of this to use some fallback when vk_khr_timestamp_calibration is not available
 - [ ] If blocked in process_events -> ctrl+c not working
     - [x] Check if should release GIL
     - [ ] Check if can get interrupt somehow and unblock the loop (e.g. with glfwPostEmptyEvent)